jahands/autofix-demo/docs/autofix-cli.spec.md

 - **Svelte SSG**: `@sveltejs/kit` in dependencies, `@sveltejs/adapter-static` in dependencies
 - **Svelte SSR**: `@sveltejs/kit` in dependencies, `@sveltejs/adapter-cloudflare` in dependencies

+*Note: The `@astrojs/cloudflare` adapter is what enables SSR on Cloudflare Pages (and Workers).
+Astro SSG projects don't need any adapter since they generate static files.*

 #### Validation Process

 1. Parse `package.json` dependencies